 Babst Calland maintains a DE&I Committee which includes attorneys from different practice groups and regional offices.
-Brianne K. Kurdock, shareholder in the Washington, D.C. office, and Peter H. Schnore, shareholder in the Pittsburgh office, are Co-Chairs of the DE&I Committee.
+Brianne K. Kurdock, shareholder in the Washington, D.C. office, is the Chair of the DE&I Committee.
 The Committee has dedicated a significant amount of time on recruiting and exploring ways to find and attract diverse attorneys to the Firm.
 As an initiative of the DE&I Committee, the external recruiting agencies the Firm partners with have been requested to explore additional sources for candidates, expand their networks for recruiting, and increase the Historically Black Colleges and Universities they recruit from.

 As part of the Firm’s commitment to DE&I, Babst Calland is an active member of the Pittsburgh Legal Diversity and Inclusion Coalition (PLDIC).
 The PLDIC was established to build a group of law firms, corporate law departments, and affiliated organizations that work collaboratively to increase diversity and foster inclusion in the region’s legal community.
 Managing Shareholder Donald C. Bluedorn II is the former Chair of the PLDIC Coalition, and Babst Calland continues to maintain a strong connection to the Coalition.
-Peter Schnore leads a PLDIC Law Firm Roundtable Collaboration program with other law firms in Pittsburgh to collaborate DEI efforts, share ideas, and develop DEI strategies.
+Sarina Miller, the Firm’s HR Director, is an active member of the PLDIC.
+Sarina serves on the Coalition’s Retention Committee and participates in a PLDIC Roundtable Collaboration program with other law firms in Pittsburgh to collaborate DEI efforts, share ideas, and develop DEI strategies.
 Through our involvement in the PLDIC and other diversity and inclusion initiatives, Babst Calland actively engages in various professional and community outreach and networking opportunities in each of our regional offices and throughout the country.

 Babst Calland understands that DE&I efforts are ongoing, and we remain committed to hiring, retaining, and promoting attorneys and staff from diverse backgrounds.